 A degree-seeking student is a candidate for a degree.
-During the first 60 hours of study, depending on majors, degree-seeking students are required to complete the 28 hour core curriculum within the 54 hour general education requirements with a cumulative grade-point average of at least 2.0 - 2.5, before they may continue their studies for a major in any discipline.
+During the first 60 hours of study, depending on majors, students seeking bachelor's degree are required to complete the 28 hour core curriculum within the 54 hour general education requirements with a cumulative grade-point average of at least 2.0 - 2.5, before they may continue their studies for a major in any discipline.
 When a major is declared in writing, the student will be assigned an academic advisor within the major discipline.
+Students seeking the associate degree and those without a declared major will also be assigned an academic advisor.